ming1993li/ming1993li.github.io/_pages/about.md

 ## <i class="fa fa-fw fa-rss "></i> Recent news ##

 <ul style="width: auto; height: 300px; overflow: auto">

+  <li> <b>[May 2026]</b> Congratulations to Jun Du on receiving a fully funded PhD offer in Computer Science from University of Connecticut!
+The university is ranked No. 69 in the 2026 U.S. News National University Rankings.

   <li> <b>[May 2026]</b> One of our ICML 2026 papers has been selected as Spotlight!
 Congratulations!

   <li> <b>[May 2026]</b> Four papers are accepted by ICML 2026.
 Congratulations to Muquan, Xindan, Wenbin, and Mengxuan!